LatamLink/latamlink.io/docs/eosio.md

 sidebar_label: EOSIO Protocol
 ---

-**EOSIO** is open source software that allows launch blockchain networks highly configurable on which the developers and entrepreneurs can run high performant blockchain applications.
-[EOSIO](https://eos.io) was created in 2018 and is maintained by the company [Block One](https://block.one).
+**EOSIO** is open source software that allows launching highly configurable blockchain networks on which developers and entrepreneurs can run high performant blockchain applications.
+[EOSIO](https://eos.io) was created in 2018 and is maintained by [Block One](https://block.one).
 The first public network launched on EOSIO is called **EOS**, also referred as "mainnet".
 EOS is one of the multiple public blockchain networks actually using EOSIO.
 You can see the following [EOSIO network list](redes-eosio.md).
-Also there are multiple private networks that actually uses EOSIO.
+Also there are multiple private networks using EOSIO.

-Some of the innovative characteristics include:
+Some innovative features include:

 - **Free transactions** with consumption limits. [![EOSIO Github](/img/eosio-logo.png#right)](https://github.com/eosio)
 - **Low latency** confirming new blocks  *(0.5 seconds)*
 - **Byzantine Fault Tolerance**
-- **Account names legible for humans** *(e.g. :* `latamlink12` *)*
+- **Human Readable Account Names** *(e.g. :* `latamlink12` *)*
 - **ACL Permissions** based on hierarchical roles
-- Updatable contracts **written in C++ ** facilitate the use to the programmers.
+- Updatable contracts **written in C++ **.
 - Support for keys protected by **biometric hardware***(e.g. : Apple Secure Enclave)*
 - Designed for **Inter-Blockchain communication**

-Another important characteristic of a EOSIO based blockchain network is that has a flexible architecture, in which great part of the operation rules are defined through the **system contracts**.
+Another important feature of EOSIO based blockchain networks is it's flexible architecture, with which many of the operation rules are defined through the **system contracts**.

-This flexibility is because system contracts constitute a separate module from EOSIO base protocol.
-On this way, the nodes central functions and the blocks production mechanism is maintained separated from the system contracts.
+This flexibility is due to a set of smart contracts seperated from the EOSIO core protocol.
+Because of this, the core funtionality that validates blocks and transactions is separated from the system contracts.

 The system contracts allow EOSIO networks: